Welcome! To our new Beyond Type 1 and Beyond Type 2 website! Hear from the team about the change.

 Eye Health content is created through the ADA x BT1 Collab, with support from Focus on Diabetes™.

-Ginger Vieira is an author and writer living with type 1 diabetes, Celiac disease, fibromyalgia and hypothyroidism.
+Ginger Vieira is an author and writer living with type 1 diabetes, Celiac disease, fibromyalgia, and hypothyroidism.
 She’s authored a variety of books, including “When I Go Low” (for kids), “Pregnancy with Type 1 Diabetes,” and “Dealing with Diabetes Burnout.”
-Before joining Beyond Type 1 as digital content manager, Ginger wrote for Diabetes Mine, Healthline, T1D Exchange, Diabetes Strong and more!
-In her free time, she is jumping rope, scootering with her daughters, or walking with her handsome fella and their dog.
+Before joining Beyond Type 1, Ginger spent the last 15 years writing for Diabetes Mine, Healthline, T1D Exchange, Diabetes Strong, and more!
+In her free time, she is jumping rope, scootering with her daughters, or walking with her handsome fella and their dogs.